What is anesthesia?

 - Get a phone call from a nurse

-- Go to the Presurgical Evaluation Clinic at UI Hospitals and Clinics (Elevator F, Level 1).
+- Go to the Presurgical Evaluation Clinic at Medical Center on the University Campus (Elevator F, Level 1).
 In the clinic, you will:

 - Meet with internal medicine staff who specialize in preoperative evaluation